juancarrillofl/Edition/README.md

 * Change login button to subscribe button by default.

+* Feature image on tags (or categories, however you called them) is now an horizontal image by default like in the [Dawn Theme](https://github.com/TryGhost/Dawn)

+* Suggest other tags on the top of tag pages, like in the Dawn Theme.

 Everything else stays the same on the theme and other major changes on my website are made directly on Ghost CMS.

 &nbsp;